m0fauzi/matlab_with_ai/README.md

 By the end of this workshop, participants will be able to:

 - Load, preprocess, and visualize engineering datasets in MATLAB.
 - Train and test AI and machine learning models (classification, regression).
-- Apply deep learning using MATLAB’s **Deep Learning Toolbox** and **transfer learning**.
 - Generate and refine MATLAB code using AI prompt-based workflows.
 - Develop simple MATLAB Apps that integrate trained models for real-world use.